freenas/freenas-docs/userguide/tn_initial.rst

    :menuselection:`Accounts --> Users`.
    Expand the entry for *root* and click |ui-edit|.
 Enter the new password in the :guilabel:`Password` and :guilabel:`Confirm Password` fields and click :guilabel:`SAVE`.
-The new password is required for subsequent logins.
+The new password is used for subsequent logins.